mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-wallet-credits.en.md

-# Code example (Mercado Pago Wallet)
+# Code example (Mercado Pago Wallet and Installments without card)

-To facilitate and optimize your integration process, check below a complete example of how to include the Mercado Pago Wallet as a means of payment with Payment Brick.
+To facilitate and optimize your integration process, check below a complete example of how to include the Mercado Pago Wallet and Installments without card as a means of payment with Payment Brick.

 > SERVER_SIDE
 >